 Plants use water in four main ways:

-- Transpiration, the process of water evaporating from the underside of the plant’s leaves, helps to keep the plant cool.
+- Transpiration is the process of water evaporating from the underside of the plant’s leaves, helping to keep the plant cool.
 Transpiration is akin to a human sweating: Just as humans sweat more on a hot day, the rate of transpiration for plants increases on a hot day, which in turn increases the amount of water the plant needs.

 - Water acts as a transportation medium for the plant.
 It brings nutrients up from the roots in the xylem and transports sugars and metabolites up or down the phloem.
-The xylem and phloem can be thought of as the major highways of the plant.
+The xylem and phloem can be thought of as the major highways of the plant’s structure.

-- Plants take a hydrogen atom from a water (H2O) molecule and use it while building sugars to use as energy.
+- Plants take the hydrogen atom from a water (H2O) molecule and use it while building sugars to use as energy.

 Not all water is delivered equally, and the quality of the water you use in your garden plays a big role in growing a healthy crop.
-Cultivators should take the time to determine the source of their water and contents of it to determine whether it needs to be treated prior to its use.
-Water can contain a multitude of different contaminants that can affect the health of your plants and ultimately reduce the overall yield.
-Below is a list of some of the primary contaminants that cultivators look at when analyzing their water.
+Cultivators should take the time to determine the source of their water and the contents of it to determine whether it needs to be treated prior to use.
+Water can contain contaminants that affect the health of your plants and ultimately reduce their overall yield.
+Some of the primary contaminants that cultivators check for when analyzing their water supply: